jmlavoier/work-at-olist-front/README.md

 ## Style guide

 - The [Olist Front Style Test](https://www.figma.com/file/rsSlx8jDHls6nWXziElWTk/olist----front-end-test) was the style guide to create this application.
-- Was created a [storybook documentation](https://jmlavoier.github.io/work-at-olist) of all components created to make this application.
+- Was created a [storybook documentation](https://jmlavoier.github.io/work-at-olist-front/) for all components created to make this application.

 ## Licensing